lauritzst/selfstudy_DAII/README.md

 3. 10 points for the programming: Does the code run?, Is it well commented?, Is the coding efficient (use of functions)?, ...

 ## Project Description

+In this framework I chose the so-called local average treatment effect (LATE) in an instrument variable (IV) setting.
+While the IV method fails to capture either the Average Treatment Effect (ATE) or Average Treatment Effect on the Treated (ATET), because the method measures effects on subgroups, it is a common strategy to identify the LATE, which represents the treatment effect of a specific sub-sample.
+The estimators under consideration were the Two-Stage Least Squares (2SLS) estimator and the Limited Information Maximum Likelihood (LIML) estimator.

+## Code